Last Updated on February 22, 2022 by Alex Camelio

 A downtown home with room to entertain draws in a very different buyer than a small farmhouse tucked in the woods on a 100 acre parcel.
 So if you want to find the right buyers for a particular property, write accordingly!

-Start by outlining the 3 considerations you need to keep in mind before you begin writing your description.
-(We promise, this will save you time in the long run.)
+Start by outlining the 3 core pieces of information you need to have before you begin writing your description (I promise, this will save you time in the long run).

 1) The Property’s Unique Benefits